-The minor in music with an emphasis in education requires a minimum of 24 credit hours.
-Students choosing to minor in music must complete: MUS 110, 111, 201, 201L, 206, 417, and either MUS 324 or 310; four semesters of lessons on an instrument or voice, four semesters of participation in a primary ensemble, and one semester in a primary ensemble on a secondary instrument.
+The minor in music with an emphasis in education requires a minimum of 26 credit hours.
+After completing MUS 206, students choosing to minor in music must complete: MUS 201, 201 L, 417, and either MUS 324 or 310; four semesters of lessons on an instrument or voice, four semesters of participation in a primary ensemble, and one semester in a primary ensemble on a secondary instrument.
 From the Education Department, students must complete EDU 360 and 401.
 Students must also pass a keyboard proficiency exam, which includes sight-reading, harmonization, basic improvisation, and performance.